getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 ## Review (TL;DR)

+Classes are a design pattern.
+Many languages provide syntax which enables natural class-oriented software design.
+JS also has a similar syntax, but it behaves **very differently** from what you're used to with classes in those other languages.

 **Classes mean copies.**

 When traditional classes are instantiated, a copy of behavior from class to instance occurs.
 When classes are inherited, a copy of behavior from parent to child also occurs.

 Polymorphism (having different functions at multiple levels of an inheritance chain with the same name) may seem like it implies a referential relative link from child back to parent, but it's still just a result of copy behavior.

-Traditional classes make relative references to different functions of the same name via relative polymorphism, usually through a `super` keyword.

-**JavaScript does not have classes**, only objects.
-And JavaScript does not automatically create copies (as classes imply) between objects.
+JavaScript **does not automatically** create copies (as classes imply) between objects.

-The mixin pattern (both explicit and implicit) is often used to *sort of* emulate class copy behavior, but this usually leads to ugly and brittle syntax like explicit pseudo-polymorphism (`OtherObj.methodName.call(this, ...)`), which is often a cause of harder to understand and maintain code.
+The mixin pattern (both explicit and implicit) is often used to *sort of* emulate class copy behavior, but this usually leads to ugly and brittle syntax like explicit pseudo-polymorphism (`OtherObj.methodName.call(this, ...)`), which often results in harder to understand and maintain code.

 Explicit mixins are also not exactly the same as class *copy*, since objects (and functions!) only have shared references duplicated, not the objects/functions duplicated themselves.
 Not paying attention to such nuance is the source of a variety of gotchas.

-In general, this style of code often sets more landmines for future coding than solving present *real* problems.
+In general, faking classes in JS often sets more landmines for future coding than solving present *real* problems.